Purpose and Policies

 The purpose of the Research Ethics Board (REB) is to ensure that appropriate standards are followed and to support researchers in their efforts to conduct ethically sound research when research is conducted using human participants.
 Specific policies and procedures governing Research Ethics Review at KPU can be downloaded below and should be read by all researchers before applying for ethics review.

-- Policy RS1 (formerly G27) - Research Involving Human Participants
+- Policy RS1 - Research Involving Human Participants

-- Procedure RS1 (formerly G27) — Research Involving Human Participants
+- Policy RS1 Procedure — Research Involving Human Participants

 - Tri Council Policy Statement: Ethical Conduct for Research Involving Humans (2nd Ed.)
 (TCPS 2)

 Unless expressly exempted, all behavioural research under the auspices of KPU that involves living human subjects requires prior review and approval by the REB.
 This includes research by those who are not KPU employees or students.

 What is ‘Research’?